.jpeg)

 OUR VISION

-The Academic Department of AMSAHK follows the structure of the Asian Medical Students Association, AMSA.
+The Academic Department of AMSAHK follows the structure of the Asian Medical Students' Association International (AMSA-I).
 Our department is first and foremost committed to the fostering of interest and ability in academic research within medicine.
 This vision is enacted on two scopes.

 Firstly, the Academic department seeks to raise awareness of the possibilities of participation in academic research among the medical student communities of Hong Kong University and the Chinese University of Hong Kong.
 We also hope to increase interest, familiarity, and ability in the process of research, as this skill we believe to be necessary both to education in medical school, as well as development further on in various medical careers.